-EVERETT, Wash. — The US Centers for Disease Control and Prevention announced on Tuesday that the first case of Wuhan coronavirus has been reported in the United States, in Snohomish County.
+EVERETT, Wash. — The US Centers for Disease Control and Prevention announced on Tuesday that the first case of COVID-19 has been reported in the United States, in Snohomish County.

 According to the CDC, the man, in his 30s, recently returned from a trip to China and is being treated at Providence Regional Medical Center in Everett.
 The CDC deployed a team to Snohomish County to help assist health officials.